Disruptive Behavior Policy

 Dances and Concerts

-- No bags or backpacks permitted
+- No bags or backpacks are permitted within the dance.
+Please note, we do not provide bag check!

 - No bottles (glass or plastic) or cans are permitted.
 Water will be provided.